ElvisNjogu/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that displays current directory contents including user and group IDs, and hidden files
+Script that creates a directoryin the /tmp/ directory